Maxwe11y/Maxwe11y.github.io/_pages/about.md

     <li>I developed a framework for conversational sentiment analysis using generalized neural tensor network as a contextulizer.</li>
     <li>I proposed to further improve the performance of conversational sentiment analysis by integrating utterance-level symbolic knowledge and concept-level symbolic knowledge.</li>
     <li>I introduced a new task to extract emotion-cause pairs from conversations and built a new dataset accordingly.</li>
-    <li>I presented the mathematical explanation for NTN from the perspective of Taylor's theorem and bring two different forms of neural tensor network together into a single framework.</li>
+    <li>I presented the mathematical explanation for NTN from the perspective of Taylor's theorem.</li>
   </ul>